Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 Yes, HCBS services are only available to clients that are enrolled in a HARP or an HIV SNP after they've undergone assessment and the assessment has indicated that they are eligible and for which services.
 For more information consult a recent workflow presentation.

-Yes, Plans are provided this information and when available the list of the designated providers is also publicly available on the OMH website, and can be accessed here.
+Yes, Plans are provided this information and when available the list of the adult designated providers is also publicly available on the OMH website, and can be accessed here.

 How do associations, agencies, and non-Medicaid providers get designated to provide adult Home and Community Based Services?

-As outlined on the OMH website, the initial designation process for adult BH HCBS was completed in March 2015 for New York City and December 2015 for the rest of state.
 All agencies wishing to provide BH HCBS must apply to be designated for each service they would like to provide.
 Applicants may apply at any time for a designation; however the state will only update the designation lists quarterly for each area on a periodic basis.

 Can homeless clients use the Crisis Respite Home and Community Based Service for adults?